 I'm long-winded both in my writing and speech, so I thought that I would get right down to specific hard tactics and decision making for you as you go about creating or updating your annual marketing plan.
 Of course, you probably already have a marketing plan today at some level.
-You may be updating that right now given the huge amount of change that's resulted from 2020 and 2021 and the continuing tsunami of change that we will be going through in 2022.
-You may also be thinking through the annual rhythm of your company's 2022 business planning cycle, which probably began last October or November which formed the foundation of the strategies, processes, details and the costs of your company's 2002 business plan.
+You may be updating that right now given the huge amount of change that's resulted from 2022, and the continuing tsunami of change and unknowns that we will be going through in 2023.
+You may also be thinking through the annual rhythm of your company's 2023 business planning cycle, which probably began last October or November which formed the foundation of the strategies, processes, details and the costs of your company's 2023 business plan.
 At the very core of that business plan would sit your marketing plan.
 It defines market direction, product definition, customer focus and sets in motion the tactical success of your salespeople.
-In essence, your marketing plan is the most critical component of your entire 2022 business plan
+In essence, your marketing plan is the most critical component of your entire 2023 business plan!
+Nothing is more important!

 The rhythm of business never stops its annual planning cycle whether that's for Marketing, for Sales, for Customer Success, for Engineering or for the entire business since they are all tightly interrelated.
+But at the core of every business is the criticality of Marketing which sets the markets, the products and, with Sales, the pace of the year ahead.

-The 10 bottom-line B2B guidelines as you think about your 2022 plan:
+The 10 bottom-line B2B guidelines as you think about your 2023 plan: